In each CACCC email we will answer a question (or more!) that is sent to our census team, so please ask away! Contact info at the bottom.

 It is better to err on the side of over-counting than under-counting — if you aren’t sure if someone should be counted, do it anyway.
 The Census Bureau is very good at eliminating duplicates, so it’s better for someone to be counted twice than not at all.

-like people who are born or die, move or are visiting etc. on Census Day addressed here.
+The Census Bureau has information on special circumstances, like people who are born or die, move or are visiting etc. on Census Day addressed here.